vargadan/v-bank/README.md

   1. as (little careless) bob open the above page and click on the button
   1. then go back to the transactions page and refresh it you will see that you are 1000 CHF worse off because you have been CSRF-ed

-## understand how the CSRF attack is working
+## Understand how the CSRF attack is working

   1. setup tools for http interception and java debuging
      * start the Burp tool to intercept http calls